Maxwell-Jay/electron-browserView-zIndex/README.md

 # electron-browserView-zIndex
 Support for BrowserView zIndex, allowing for more flexible layer management in Electron BrowserWindow.
+If there are any issues, please feel free to raise them and I will fix them as soon as possible.
 If you enjoyed this, a star would be greatly appreciated.
 Thank you.

 ## Installation